koushikyemula/koushikyemula/README.md

 1. Microsoft Certified Azure Fundamentals

-These certifications have facilitated the refinement of my Deployment skills in diverse domains, ranging from Client-Side to Server-Side.
+This certification has facilitated the refinement of my Deployment skills in diverse domains, ranging from Client-Side to Server-Side.
 Furthermore, they have imparted to me a comprehensive understanding of cloud technology, which is an essential element of contemporary computing.

 ## 👨🏻‍💻 Development Career